Meghna Gulzar

 Meghna Gulzar is an Indian writer, director and producer.
-She is best known for directing of Bollywood film Raazi in 2018.

-After debuting as a screenwriter with her father's 1999 directorial Hu Tu Tu, Meghna directed her first film, the drama Filhaal...
-(2002), though did not achieve success in direction that decade.
-Following an eight-year sabbatical, she directed the critically acclaimed Talvar (2015), which earned her Best Director nominations despite underperforming at the box office.
-Her first directorial profitable venture came in 2018, when she directed the patriotic thriller Raazi, that emerged as one of the highest-grossing Indian films.
-She won the Filmfare Award for Best Director for her work in the same.
-This established her as a director, and she next helmed the biographical drama Chhapaak (2020).
+She is best known for directing critically acclaimed films; Talvar (2015) and Raazi (2018).
+Born to Gulzar and actress Raakhee, Gulzar joined her father as an assistant to his films and became a screenwriter for her father's 1999 directorial Hu Tu Tu.
+Meghna later became an independent director and directed her first film, the drama Filhaal...
+(2002), though she did not achieve directorial success that decade.

+Following an eight-year sabbatical, she directed the critically acclaimed Talvar (2015), which earned her a nomination for the Filmfare Award for Best Director, which was moderate success at the box office.

+Her first profitable directorial venture came in 2018, when she directed the spy thriller Raazi, which emerged as one of the highest-grossing Indian films.
+She won the Filmfare Award for Best Director for Raazi.
+She next helmed the biographical drama Chhapaak (2020) met with mixed reviews from critics.
+She next directed the biographical drama Sam Bahadur (2023) for which she earned the National Film Award for Best Feature Film Promoting National, Social and Environmental Values.

 Early life and education

-The daughter of lyricist and poet Gulzar and former actress Raakhee, Meghna Gulzar was born on 13 December 1973 in Maharashtra, Mumbai.
-She was named Meghna by her mother, after the river Meghna in present day Bangladesh.
+The daughter of lyricist and poet Gulzar and former actress Raakhee, Meghna Gulzar was born on 13 December 1973 in Mumbai, Maharashtra.
+She was named Meghna by her mother, after the river Meghna which flows through her ancestral village.